duboviy/web/django-employer-department/README.md

 Very simple webserver with basic REST API interface, admin panel and few tables:

 Employees:
-id
+- id
-first name,
+- first name,
-last name,
+- last name,
-department_id
+- department_id

 Departments:
-id,
+- id,
-name
+- name

 Admin panel allows to add/update/delete and search these tables.

 An API interface on top of Django, where the results are in JSON format:
-a) get_users - returns a list of the users, with their department name
+- get_users - returns a list of the users, with their department name
-b) get_user - receives as key the user's ID, and returns the user with it's department name.
+- get_user - receives as key the user's ID, and returns the user with it's department name.

 --
 Example: